How To Smoke A Ham

 This step can change depending on what you use to smoke with.
 For the purposes of this list, though, we'll be using a wood fired smoker, though these same steps can be applied regardless of the smoker you choose to use.
 Simply light a few chunks of charcoal and your wood chips (or log if you prefer) and allow the smoker to come to temperature, somewhere between 230 and 250 degrees Fahrenheit.

 Step 4: Smoking the Ham

-Take the ham out of the fridge and remove the plastic wrap, letting it warm up slightly for half an hour (to save time, you could do this part right before you start up your smoker).
-After the ham has come up to temperature, place it directly onto the smoker grate, flat side down.
-Avoid placing it too close to the firebox, as this could cause the sugars on the outside of the ham to burn rather than caramelize.
+Take the ham out of the fridge and remove the plastic wrap or aluminum foil, letting it warm up slightly for half an hour (to save time, you could do this part right before you start up your smoker).
+After the ham has come up to temperature, place ham directly onto the smoker grate, flat side down.
+You should not place ham too close to the firebox, as this could cause the sugars on the outside of the ham to burn rather than caramelize.

 Every half hour, thoroughly spritz your ham with apple juice in a spray bottle.
 This helps the meat to retain its moisture and caramelizes on the outside.
 After around two and half hours of smoking, you can apply barbecue sauce to the outside of the ham, coating liberally.
 You can either make your own or use your favorite store brand.
 Additionally, you could mix around 1/4 of a cup of honey into your sauce for extra sweetness and to add a marvelous shine to the outside of your ham once it's finished.